JoeVirtual/KonFoo/docs/index.rst

 way with as little code as necessary to help fighting the confusion with the foo of the all well-known memory dumps or hexadecimal views of binary data.

-It's comes with sensible defaults out of the box.
+It comes with sensible defaults out of the box.

 It aims to make the process of reading, decoding, viewing, encoding and writing binary data from and back to a data provider as easy as possible.